This, the most listened-to radio talk show in America.

 Thank you, sir.

-Um, just a second.
+First of all, just a second.

-Um it's Peace Prize.
+It's Peace Prize.

 Peace Prize, yes.

-A little nervous, sorry.
+I'm a little nervous, sorry.

-I covered it.
+I've covered it.

 Okay.

-Well, he uh he hates the United States.
+Well, he hates the United States.

-Uh he makes policies to weaken the United States, and third, he is friends with and he allows the world's despots to do as they wish.
+And third, he is friends with and he allows the world's despots to do as they wish.

 That's right.

-I mean, he's perfectly qualified from the standpoint of the Nobel Peace Prize committee.
+I mean, he's perfectly qualified from the standpoint of the Nobel Peace Prize Committee.

 Absolutely.